 Leading up to COP26, financial institutions around the globe have committed to aligning their lending and investment portfolios with net zero emissions by 2050.
 Today, over 40% of global banking assets are committed to the Net Zero Banking Alliance.
-Turning targets into tangible actions requires banks and insurers to establish a clear understanding of their starting point, and most importantly, to adopt a forward-looking perspective.
-Despite sheer unlimited IT and business resources from enterprises, they struggle to implement greenhouse gas accounting processes and tools, especially for their most important category, scope 3 (financed) emissions.
+Turning targets into tangible actions requires banks and insurers to establish a clear understanding of their starting point.
+And most importantly, it requires them to adopt a forward-looking perspective.
+Despite sheer unlimited IT and business resources from enterprises, they struggle to implement greenhouse gas accounting processes and tools.
+We see this especially for their most important category, scope 3 (financed) emissions.
 If large financial institutions struggle, how could smaller ones succeed?
 In consequence, despite an acknowledgment of the importance to fight climate change, resistance from the financial services industry is growing.
 In this article by Guido Klose, we discuss how notable proven concepts and solutions from greenhouse gas accounting can help to overcome this dilemma.

 There are four main reasons why the implementation of greenhouse gas accounting often becomes a resource-intensive and costly exercise: